Professor in Biological Oceanography and Leader of University of Copenhagen’s Sustainability Science Centre

 In order to meet the needs of the future, we must recognize that we are part of a global ecosystem in which there are interactions between the different parts.
 This recognition is inherent in the 17 Sustainable Development goals (SDGs) adopted by UN member countries.
 The Water Air Food Awards (WAFA)’s global platform contributes directly to achieving the SDGs.

-WAFA recognizes that the interactions between water, air, and food are critical to human well-being and it promotes grassroots sustainability pioneers who have ensured their communities enjoy healthy water, air, and food in world that is rapidly changing – not least of which as a result of the growing climate crisis.
+WAFA recognizes that the interactions between water, air, and food are critical to human well-being and it promotes grassroots sustainability pioneers who have ensured their communities enjoy healthy water, air, and food in a world that is rapidly changing – not least of which as a result of the growing climate crisis.

 Chairing OECD’s Round Table for Sustainability, KR Foundation, Aarhus University, and Denmark’s green think tank, Concito.